twoojoo/nicli/README.md

 ## Next steps

+- **Better arguments parsing**: implement the use of quotation marks to allow space char in arguments
 - **Smart Autocompletion**: provide arguments in the description and keep suggesting while inserting them

 ## Known Bugs